 • Utilization of aftercare services following discharge.

 Because our ultimate goal is to help boys achieve lifelong success, and not just positive experiences while in treatment, the three factors above have played a dominant role in the creation of our program.

 Starting at the beginning of treatment, we educate both students and families on the factors that will increase success following treatment.
 Families are provided with a book entitled, Not By Chance: How Parent’s Boost Their Teen’s Success In and After Treatment, by Tim Thayne, Ph.D.
 This provides a solid educational framework in which parents can learn how to best support the treatment process, as well as prepare for the return home.

-Beginning about 3-5 months prior to graduation, students participate in weekly transition groups, and families in bimonthly transitional support webinars.
-These serve to provide an excellent foundation for launching aftercare services—months prior to a student’s formal graduation.
-We have also found that graduates need a home community to return to following treatment that include not only their parents and siblings, but also others in their home community such as coaches, teachers, ecclesiastical leaders, etc. Our transition coach works directly with families to assemble a healthy and supportive home team.
+We have found that graduates need a home community to return to following treatment that include not only their parents and siblings, but also others in their home community such as coaches, teachers, ecclesiastical leaders, etc. Our therapists work directly with families to assemble a healthy and supportive home team.